The Vanished Birds

 The Vanished Birds is a 2020 space opera novel, the debut work by Simon Jimenez.
 In a plot that spans millennia, the story focuses on the interconnected lives of several characters, including a boy whose special ability may hold the key to unlocking the secrets of the universe.
 The novel received critical acclaim.
-It was nominated for the 2021 Locus Award for Best First Novel and the 2021 Arthur C. Clarke Award.
+It was a finalist for the 2021 Locus Award for Best First Novel and was shortlisted for both the 2021 Arthur C. Clarke Award and the British Fantasy Award for Newcomer.